sharan19/Sharan-s-Blog/README.md

 ## Main blog

-Will add more jupiter notebooks and word files contianing my work
+Will add more jupiter notebooks and word files containing my work